Baganwala

 Baganwala is a village in the Bhiwani district of the Indian state of Haryana.
-Part of the Tosham tehsil and legislative assembly constituency, as of the 2011 Census of India, the village had 690 households with a total population of 3,543 of which 1,914 were male and 1,629 female.
+Part of the Tosham tehsil and legislative assembly constituency, as of the 2011 Census of India, the village had 690 households with a total population of 3,543 of which 1,914 were male and 1,629 female.For political representational purposes the village is part of Tosham Assembly constituency and the Bhiwani-Mahendragarh Lok Sabha constituency.